 The Company's life insurance subsidiaries and cemetery and mortuary subsidiaries realize cash flow from premiums, contract payments and sales on personal services rendered for cemetery and mortuary business, from interest and dividends on invested assets, and from the proceeds from the maturity of held-tomaturity investments or sale of other investments.
 The mortgage subsidiary realizes cash flow from fees generated by originating and refinancing mortgage loans and interest earned on mortgages sold to investors.
-The Company considers these sources of cash flow to be adequate to fund future policyholder and cemetery and mortuary liabilities, which generally are long-term, and adequate to pay current policyholder claims, annuity payment s, expenses on the issuance of new policies, the maintenance of existing policies, debt service, and to meet operating expenses.
-During the six months ended June 30, 2010, the Company's operations used cash of \$31,583,000.
-This was due primarily to a \$31,492,000 increase in the first six months of 2010 in the balance of mortgage loans sold to investors.
-During the six months ended June 30, 2009, the Company's operations provided cash of \$22,303,000.
-This was due primarily to a \$3,558,000 increase in 2009 and a decrease of \$57,014,000 in 2008 in the balance of mortgage loans sold to investors.
+The Company considers these sources of cash flow to be adequate to fund future policyholder and cemetery and mortuary liabilities, which generally are long term and adequate to pay current policyholder claims, annuity payments , expenses on the issuance of new policies, the maintenance of existing policies, debt service, and to meet operating expenses.

+During the nine months ended September 30, 2010, the Company's operations used cash of \$46,766,000.
+This was due primarily to a \$54,881,000 increase in the first nine months of 2010 in the balance of mortgage loans sold to investors.
+During the nine months ended September 30, 2009, the Company's operations provided cash of \$13,984,000.
+This was due primarily to an increase of income from operations in the first nine months of 2009.

 The Company's liability for future life, annuity and other benefits is expected to be paid out over the long-term due to the Company's market niche of selling funeral plans.
 Funeral plans are small face value life insurance that will pay the costs and expenses incurred at the time of a person's death.
 A person generally will keep these policies in force and will not surrender them prior to a person's death.
-Because of the long-term nature of these liabilities the Company is able to hold to maturity its bonds, real estate and mortgage loans thus reducing the risk of liquidating these long-term investments as a result of any sudden changes in market values.
+Because of the long-term nature of these liabilities the Company is able to hold to maturity its bonds, real estate and mortgage loans thus reducing the risk of liquidating these long-term investments as a result of any sudden changes in m arket values.